Ketterer Kunst - Success story of a family enterprise

 The fifties: Gallery opening in Stuttgart

-In the mid-fifties, with the German economic miracle in full swing, art dealer Wolfgang Ketterer opened his small gallery on the acclaimed Hackländerstrasse in Stuttgart shortly after he had demonstrated his keen sense for the art trade: He sold a painting by Edvard Munch for 370,000 DM - an amount more than impressive so soon after the war.
+In the mid-fifties, with the German economic miracle in full swing, art dealer Wolfgang Ketterer opened his small gallery on the prestigious Hackländerstrasse in Stuttgart shortly after he had demonstrated his keen sense for the art trade: He sold a painting by Edvard Munch for 370,000 DM - an amount more than impressive so soon after the war.

 The sixties: A new home at Villa Stuck